jaspwr/LiA/README.md

 |__OS__|__Instructions__|
 |---|---|
 |__Windows__| Download the latest release from the [releases page](https://github.com/jaspwr/LiA/releases).
 There is currently no installer so you will need to add the directory to your path manually.
-If you have Rust intalled it is recommended that you use the instructions in the [building](#building) section.
 |__Arch Linux__| Install from the AUR [https://aur.archlinux.org/packages/lia-git](https://aur.archlinux.org/packages/lia-git). |
 |__Other__| Follow the instructions in the [building](#building) section.
 # Usage